Allow String#to_i and / or Kernel::Integer to parse e-notation

 We also wondered whether you have an actual use case.
 Consistency is important, but we don't add something just for 'consistency's sake.

-Updated by sos4nt (Stefan Schüßler) almost 2 years ago
+Updated by sos4nt (Stefan Schüßler) over 4 years ago

 We also wondered whether you have an actual use case.